Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 swelling, pain, etc.

-HOW CAN YOU GET A CRACK ON THE HAND?
+HOW CAN YOU GET A CRACK IN YOUR ARM?

-Take care of the open toe.
-Make sure that the shoes do not press on the sore toe.
-It is preferable to wear open-toed shoes or sandals in this state.
+Make sure to wear open toes.
+Make sure that your shoes do not put pressure on your sore toe.
+It is preferable to wear open-toed shoes or sandals in this condition.
 This will protect your finger from additional stress.

 Scientists from Oxford University conducted a series of studies in which they came to the conclusion that vegetarianism can be harmful to the human brain, as it leads to a decrease in its mass.
 Therefore, scientists recommend not completely excluding fish and meat from your diet.

-Over the course of a lifetime, the average person produces as many as two large pools of saliva.
+Over the course of a lifetime, the average person produces no less than two large pools of saliva.

-Tarsal fractures require a longer recovery period.
-Massage, physiotherapy, gentle physical education and wearing arch support are shown.
+Tarsal bone fractures require a longer recovery period.
+Massage, physiotherapy, gentle exercise and wearing arch supports are indicated.
 For two to three months, all rehabilitation activities should be carried out under the supervision of doctors.
-Arch supports are worn for at least one year.
-Sharp pains at the fracture site.
-Pain during movements and palpation; 2.
+Arch supports are worn for at least one year. sharp pain at the fracture site. pain during movements and palpation;2.
 Fracture of the metatarsal bone of the foot (including a fracture of the 5th metatarsal bone of the foot);

-Here are some statistics that should add respect to a bruised finger.
-It has been proven that in a collision, for example, with a table leg, the speed of a finger is 40-50 kilometers per hour.
-Imagine a car hitting you at that speed!
+We present statistical data that should add respect to a bruised finger.
+It has been proven that in a collision, for example, with a table leg, the speed of the finger is 40-50 kilometers per hour.
+Imagine a car coming at you at such speed!

 This is an infectious-allergic disease,

-if walking should be fracture pain (but it depends on perform fracture).
-What you are describing is like a crack.
+if you walk there should be a fracture pain (but this depends on the performance of the crack).
+What you describe in the feet sounds like a crack.
 I advise you to go to the emergency room and get an x-ray.

-Is it possible at home. complete dislocation or fracture in a fast? if so, how?
-P.S. unsuccessfully fractured into a lame crow(
+Is it possible at home? completely dislocated or cracked quickly? if so, how?
+P.S. unsuccessfully turning into a lame crow(

-The bones of the leg are overgrown - this is what is called "under-fracture", that is, the integrity of the bone is completely broken, but not until it is imposed.
-Symptoms of a bone fracture are possible: swelling of the leg at the site of the crack, you in the same place.
+The bones of the leg are overgrown - this is what is called a “underfracture,” that is, the integrity of the bone is completely compromised, but not to the point of repair.
+Symptoms of a bone crack are possible: swelling of the leg at the site of the crack, in the same place.

-A cracked leg cast and its treatment is a serious matter for any.
-Therefore, traumatized by various rubbing, creams, cases, as well as taking medications should be inappropriate.
+A cracked leg cast and its treatment is a serious matter for anyone.
+Therefore, if you are injured by various rubbings, creams, cases, as well as taking medications, it is inappropriate.

-A fracture of the bone, the place and its treatment should be limited under the supervision of a physician.
-As much as possible, the entire treatment of a cracked bone of the drug is at rest.
+The location of the bone fracture and its treatment should be limited under the supervision of a physician.
+The best treatment for bone cracks is rest.

-There is no medicine, no drugs, no other means.
-Loads of peace and relaxation.
+There is no medicine here, neither drugs nor any other means.
+Loads of rest and rest.

-Sometimes the main rigid fixation of the injured is possible, that is, a plaster cast and various bed rest and the corresponding day here.
-As an additional use in the treatment of cracks, legs are needed - this is the intake of analgesic calcium vitamins, for bone preparations and faster accelerating them.
+Sometimes the main thing is rigid fixation of the injured person, that is, a plaster cast and various bed rest and the appropriate day.
+As an additional use in the treatment of fissures, the legs are needed - this is taking pain-relieving calcium vitamins for bone preparations and accelerating them more quickly.

-A dislocation is a displacement of this body from its normal position, in the process of a bone from a normal joint with a joint.
-In such a case, the ends of the bones are no longer healed by shiny white fibrous givers called ligaments.
+Dislocation is a displacement of the body from its normal position, in the process of the bone from its normal connection with the joint.
+In this case, the ends of the bones no longer heal with shiny white fibrous tissues called ligaments.

-When kind, the ligaments can be stretched and the ointments can break (see "What is the effect of dislocation").
+When this happens, the ligaments can stretch and rupture (see “What is the effect of a dislocation”).

-Dislocations of the bone accompany fractures, and there are fragments of bone that therefore enter the connected surfaces.
+Bone dislocations accompany fractures, and there are bone fragments that fall on the connected surfaces.

-I think you should not make "beautiful" at home.
-Mistakes are so costly.
-Go to possibly and free of charge and qualified.
-And already knowing the diagnosis and advice, the most can be dealt with in addition to offer
+I don’t think you should make “beautiful” ones at home.
+Mistakes are so expensive.
+Go to it is possible and free and qualified.
+And once you know the diagnosis and advice, you can do the most additional work and offer

-A fissure does not mean the final destruction of bone tissue.
-Physicians approach its treatment in much the same way as the treatment of a fracture.
-We can say that the crack is a smoothed kind of fracture.
+A crack does not imply the final destruction of bone tissue.
+Doctors approach its treatment in almost the same way as they approach the treatment of a fracture.
+We can say that the crack is a smoothed type of fracture.

-In this case, the tissue is not affected much.
+In this case, the tissue is not severely affected.
 Bone displacement is not provoked.
-Thanks to this, the injury is more easily tolerated by the victims, and health is restored much faster.
+Thanks to this, the injury is tolerated more easily by the victims, and health is restored much faster.

-However, this does not mean that the signs of any crack in the leg bone can be taken lightly.
-It is impossible to leave an injury without due attention and treatment.
-Otherwise, it can lead to all sorts of complications.
+However, this does not mean that you should take the signs of any crack in your leg bone lightly.
+You cannot leave an injury without proper attention and treatment.
+Otherwise, it can lead to various kinds of complications.

 Types of cracks

-This injury, as a rule, is formed after the impact on the limb of an external force - a strong blow, fall, sharp push or dislocation.
-The type and symptoms of a leg bone fracture depend on the underlying cause.
-Types of injury are distinguished by the location of the injured bone relative to the axial line of damage:
+This injury, as a rule, occurs after an external force is applied to the limb - a strong blow, a fall, a sharp push or a dislocation.
+The type and symptoms of a leg bone fracture depend on the cause.
+Types of injury are distinguished by the location of the injured bone relative to the center line of the injury:

 The characteristics of injury and its healing are somewhat different in children and adolescents.
-Minors should be given special attention.
-Due to the peculiarities of the development of the muscle and bone system in children, injuries are much more difficult for them than adults.
-At the same time, regeneration in children and adolescents is much faster.
+Minor victims should be given special attention.
+Due to the peculiarities of the development of the muscle and bone system in children, injuries are much more difficult for them than for adults.
+At the same time, regeneration in children and adolescents occurs much faster.

 Sometimes the damage affects the vessels, resulting in the formation of hematomas.
-In most cases, in children, the bones are damaged according to the so-called “green branch” type.
-This indicates that the integrity of the bone itself is violated, without affecting the periosteum by trauma.
+In most cases, bones in children are damaged in the so-called “greenstick” type.
+This indicates that the integrity of the bone itself is compromised, without the injury affecting the periosteum.
 Depending on the symptoms and type of leg bone fracture, one or another method of treating the limb is selected.

 Symptoms

-The fact that a crack appeared on the leg bone is indicated by specific symptoms.
-First of all, these are serious pains in the affected area.
-They get stronger when:
+Specific symptoms indicate that a crack has appeared in the leg bone.
+First of all, there is serious pain in the affected area.
+They intensify when:

 • touches;